For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Quick Chapter Menu

 The left side of Scott’s brain kicked in as he walked through the other end of the house.
 After Scott started writing things down on the paper he’d brought in, he remembered that he owned a phone.
 He abandoned his pen and paper and pulled out his phone and in just a few minutes he already had over forty things on his list in the Notes app that needed attention and a growing list of supplies and items that needed to be purchased.
-This list caused him a good amount of consternation because it ultimately meant that Betti had to shell out more money that she didn’t have.
-Scott could front it with his credit cards, but with missing out on a couple weeks of freelance work meant he’d still have to hit Betti up at some point.
+This list caused him a good amount of consternation because it ultimately meant that Betty had to shell out more money that she didn’t have.
+Scott could front it with his credit cards, but with missing out on a couple weeks of freelance work meant he’d still have to hit Betty up at some point.

-In the North bathroom, Scott was trying to figure out just what Todd had intended with the sink that was about a foot lower than a standard thirty-inch countertop.
+In the South bathroom, Scott was trying to figure out just what Todd had intended with the sink that was about a foot lower than a standard thirty-inch countertop.
 And actually, it was a double sink - one on each side facing each other - which made it too tight in the small bathroom.
 Was it for kids?
 It was the only thing Scott could figure.

 As he walked out of the bathroom looking down at his phone, he was confronted by the familiar low and menacing growl of Big Dog.
 He froze.
-Big Dog stood in the hallway morning light, its squat and powerful body blocking almost the entire width, blocking Scott’s passage as well, with its teeth bared and drooling.
+Big Dog stood in the hallway morning light, its huge square and powerful body blocking almost the entire width, blocking Scott’s passage as well, with its teeth bared and drooling.

 Scott’s mind went into overdrive.
 The ground beef was buried out front in one of the deeper piles of snow.
 He could throw his phone at Big Dog and barricade himself in the bathroom if he was quick enough and did it right now before the dog’s attack mode kicked in.
 Just like the night before, it hopped forward with two staccato barks, deep and throaty and its eyes bugged out.
 Definitely not a friendly or cuddly sound.